Webziee/Auto-Legit-Cars/README.md

 while also ensuring a seamless digital experience for users by doing away with the necessity for physical paperwork and in-person company visits.
 #### 5.1.1 Key Things To Note
 - Interactions are between the comapny and client only, one to one relationship.
 Meaning there are no client to client interactions.
-- In the view page, customers will be able to see the cars for sale by the company and other clients.
+- In the buy page, customers will be able to see the cars for sale by the company and other clients.
 One thing to note is that the company acts as the middle man between clinets, so if a client in intrested in a car uploaded by another client, they will have to deal with the company and cannot speak to the client directly, Additionally the company implments a 10 percent markup on cars uploaded by clients for services provided.
 - When a client uploads a car to sell, the company will be able to see that vehicle as well as other clients. the company can then communicate